srik-d/Productivity-Manager/README.md

    Open a web browser and navigate to `http://127.0.0.1:8000/` to use the Productivity Manager application.
 Access the admin interface at `http://127.0.0.1:8000/admin/` using the superuser credentials.

 By following these steps, you can fetch, set up, and run the Productivity Manager project, experiencing its full functionality on your local machine.

+### Conclusion:
+The Productivity Manager demonstrates the effectiveness of Python, Django, MVT architecture, and Class-Based Views in building a professional and scalable productivity management tool.